Iran–Israel proxy conflict: Syria

-Iran and Syria are close strategic allies, and Iran has provided significant support for the Syrian government in the Syrian Civil War, including logistical, technical and financial support, as well as training and some combat troops.
-Iran sees the survival of the Syrian government as being crucial to its regional interests.
+Iran and Ba'athist Syria were close strategic allies, and Iran had provided significant support for the Bashar al-Assad's government in the Syrian Civil War, including logistical, technical and financial support, as well as training and some combat troops.
+Iran saw the survival of the Syrian government as being crucial to its regional interests, however the regime collapsed after a rebel offensive in December 2024.
+The Iranian government downplayed the extent of its strategic loss, although Brig.
+Gen. IRGC Commander Behrouz Esbati admitted that Iran was "defeated very badly".
 The Supreme Leader of Iran, Ali Khamenei, was reported in September 2011 to be vocally in favor of the Syrian government.
-When the uprising developed into the Syrian Civil War, there were increasing reports of Iranian military support, and of Iranian training of NDF (National Defence Forces) both in Syria and Iran.
+When the uprising developed into the Syrian Civil War, there were increasing reports of Iranian military support, and of Iranian training of National Defence Forces (NDF) both in Syria and Iran.

-Iranian security and intelligence services are advising and assisting the Syrian military in order to preserve Bashar al-Assad's hold on power.
+Iranian security and intelligence services were advising and assisting the Syrian military in order to preserve Assad's hold on power.
 Those efforts include training, technical support, and combat troops.
 Thousands of Iranian operatives – as many as 10,000 by the end of 2013 – have fought in the Syrian civil war on the pro-government side, including regular troops and militia members.
 In 2018, Tehran said that 2,100 Iranian soldiers have been killed in Syria and Iraq over the past seven years.
-Iran has also sponsored and facilitated the involvement of Shia militias from across the region to fight in Syria, including Lebanese Hezbollah, Afghan Liwa Fatemiyoun, Pakistani Liwa Zainebiyoun, Iraqi Harakat al-Nujaba, Kataib Seyyed al-Shuhada and Kataib Hezbollah, and Bahraini Saraya Al Mukhtar.
+Iran has also sponsored and facilitated the involvement of Shia militias from across the region to fight in Syria, including Lebanese Hezbollah, Afghan Liwa Fatemiyoun, Pakistani Liwa Zainebiyoun, Iraqi Harakat al-Nujaba, Kataib Seyyed al-Shuhada and Kataib Hezbollah, and Bahraini Saraya Al-Mukhtar.